ThePrimeagen/git-worktree.nvim/README.md

 `autopush`: When creating a new worktree, it will push the branch to the upstream then perform a `git rebase`

+`fetch_on_create`: When creating a new worktree, do a git fetch.
+Defaults to true

 ```lua
 require("git-worktree").setup({
     change_directory_command = <str> -- default: "cd",